nguoianphu/cordova-builder/README.md

  ### The www folder
  is cloned from the Cordova Phonegap template https://github.com/phonegap/phonegap-template-hello-world

-You can overwrite the www with your HTML5 files
+You can overwrite the www with your HTML5 files.
+Remember to correct the __www/config.xml__.

 ### Github Release deployment